dlgroupuoft/evocrawl/README.md

 cd crawl/
 screen -dmS [your_screen_process_name] python3 monit.py --APP [appname] --MODE [Crawler or IDOR or XSS]
 ```

+IDOR - If you run the crawler in IDOR MODE, the two addtional users username should be placed at the `filter` and the `userB` properties inside the `login_information.json` file.

 The monit.py will stop all crawler processes after 24 hour.

 On another terminal window, you can monitor the crawler programs using `pm2 monit`